-- · The executive officer's level of responsibility and ability to influence our performance; - The executive officer's level of experience, skills and knowledge; - The need to retain and motivate highly talented executive officers; - · Corporate governance considerations related to executive officer compensation; and - Our current business environment, objectives and strategy.
+- · The executive officer's level of responsibility and ability to influence our performance; - · The executive officer's level of experience, skills and knowledge; - · The need to retain and motivate highly talented executive officers; - · Corporate governance considerations related to executive officer compensation; and - · Our current business environment, objectives and strategy.

-While our compensation committee considered each of the factors set forth above in arriving at the specific awards granted to each of our named executive officers in 2022, its determination was not formulaic; rather, our compensation committee exercised its discretion to make decisions based on its assessment of the totality of the factors, including the significant financial return that our officers returned to our shareholders.
-In particular, with respect to Mr. Jabbour, the relative size of his 2022 performance-based restricted stock awards as compared to awards granted to others is reflective of our compensation committee's subjective assessment of the significant value he adds to our organization and his ability to shape and execute on our long-term strategy and impact our long-term success.
-With respect to Mr. Foley, the relative size of his August 2022 performance-based restricted stock award reflects the critical role Mr. Foley plays in the formation and execution of our long-term strategic vision.
+While our compensation committee considered each of the factors set forth above in arriving at the specific awards granted to each of our named executive officers in 2023, its determination was not formulaic; rather, our compensation committee exercised its discretion to make decisions based on its assessment of the totality of the factors, including the significant financial return that our officers returned to our stockholders.
+In particular, with respect to Mr. Jabbour, the relative size of his 2023 performance-based restricted stock awards as compared to awards granted to others is reflective of our compensation committee's subjective assessment of the significant value he adds to our organization and his ability to shape and execute on our long-term strategy and impact our long-term success.